alvarez25leo/vue-has-error-laravel/README.md

 # vue-has-error-laravel
-#### update: this directive is for vue 1.x. a vue 2.0 compatible version is available by theomessin [here](https://github.com/theomessin/vue-chat-scroll).
+#### update: this directive is for vue 1.x. a vue 2.0 compatible version is available by alvarez25leo [here](https://github.com/alvarez25leo/vue-has-error-laravel).
-## a vue.js directive that keeps an element scrolled to the bottom

-vue-sticky-scroll keeps an eye on your element and whenever content is added inside of it, it scrolls down so that the viewer can remain focused on the newest content!

 ### install